Skip to main content

 SurfaceChoiceWhy it matters

-Seal pathExternal Transit providerThe unseal root stays outside the cluster so the lane tests a real external dependency instead of collapsing back into static secrets.
+Seal pathExternal Transit providerThe unseal root stays outside the cluster so the baseline exercises a real external dependency rather than static secrets.

 TLS modelspec.tls.mode: External with externally provisioned SecretsCertificate lifecycle stays separate from the operator, which is the point of the lane.